bastienbosser/raspberry_project/Website.md

 Our project is to display videos but first, we have to encode them in different resolutions (audio and video) in order to have a single file (a .mpd one) that will allow the stream of the video.

-To do so, we implemented an upload button linked to a file called upload.php that manage the operations.
-We are going to develop these operations below:
+We are going to develop the operations below:

 We have to download these two softwares:
 - FFMPEG (that you can find here: [Ffmpeg](https://www.ffmpeg.org/download.html))